ahmadshaugi81/f5-xc-demo-environment/slowddos.md

 > **⚡⚡⚡ CHOOSE YOUR PATH FIRST!!!**
 > - **Run attacks one by one** — follow Sections 2, 3, and 4 below to run each attack type individually and observe the result
-> - **Run all attacks on a schedule** — skip directly to [Section 5 — Run All Attacks Simultaneously on a Schedule](#section-5--run-all-attacks-simultaneously-on-a-schedule) to fire all 3 attacks in parallel and automate them with cron
+> - **Run all attacks on a schedule** — skip directly to [Section 5 — Run All Attacks Simultaneously on a Schedule](#section-5--run-all-attacks-simultaneously-on-a-schedule) to fire all 3 attacks in parallel on a recurring schedule — ideal for generating continuous L7 DDoS events in the XC Console

 ---